jayenliao/dsa/README.md

 2. Thus, we create a new list of lists of size `k/2`.
 3. Repeat steps 1, 2 until we have a single list left.

-## Chapter 2: Basic Data Structures and Heaps
+## Module 2: Basic Data Structures and Heaps

 ### Problem 1: Least-k Elements Data Structure